TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-chore-updates.md

 ...
 ```

-* After that local build completed without problems.
+After that the build completes without problems.
 Unit and Playwright tests all pass.

 # Entering the Matrix

-* Pushed changes and confirmed that GitHub actions build completes OK
-* Hopefully `api-extractor` and Playwright updates will have fixed the other builds in the test matrix
+I pushed the changes and confirmed that the single remaining GitHub actions build completes OK.
+Hopefully `api-extractor` and Playwright updates will have fixed the other builds in the matrix.

-* Restored React 19 and Node 24 builds
-* To my surprise everything completed successfully
-* All outstanding security issues gone too
+I restored React 19 and Node 24 builds.
+To my surprise everything completed successfully.
+All the outstanding security issues have gone too.

 # Picking Battles

-* Just the major updates to do now
+That leaves the major updates outstanding.

 ```
 % pnpm outdated